Funding Areas

 Traumatic Stress: Over the last few years there has been substantial growth in awareness about the impact of traumatic stress on the brain development of children, particularly those who are very young.
 Research on Adverse Childhood Experiences (ACES) has led to changes in pediatric practice as articulated by Dr. Nadine Burke-Harris in her TED Talk.
 We are investing in incorporating this knowledge into our local medical system, to improve outcomes for young children and their families.
 Embedded in this work is the need to ensure that new practices that improve outcomes, prevent problems, and save money, are supported by medical reimbursement models.

 In 2018 this movement became the Santa Barbara Resiliency Project, and a pilot project for ACES screening and response in well baby visits was launched at the Santa Barbara Neighborhood Clinics, and in partnership with CALM and UCSB.
 In 2019 a second pilot began in Carpinteria, as a partnership between the Santa Barbara County Public Health Department and the Carpinteria Children’s Project.
 A concerted effort is now underway to promote ACES screening and response in all pediatric practices in Santa Barbara County.
-This is now called PeRC (Pediatric Resiliency Collaborative), and is housed in the Cottage Health Population Health Department.
+This is PeRC (Pediatric Resiliency Collaborative), and it is housed in the Cottage Health Population Health Department.

 Culture, Class, and Race: There is a clear divide in our community between the experience and expectations of youth that come from low income, often Latino and African American backgrounds, and their counterparts who are economically better off and often white.
 We believe there is a strong consensus that dramatically changing this dynamic is a critical issue for the well-being of our entire community.
-We will support projects that address this in a comprehensive way by addressing issues of cultural proficiency, implicit bias, and racism.
+With the goal of ensuring that all students have access to opportunity, we support effects that focus on changing the systems that support marginalized children and young adults.

 We recognize that none of this work would be possible without the strong partnership with our local school districts.
 For more information on them, please click on the image links below.